Goal: Enable computers to communicate with each other; create the machine-to-machine and process-to-process communication channels.

 There are two transport-layer protocols on top of IP: TCP and UDP.

 TCP (Transmission Control Protocol) provides reliable byte stream (connection-oriented) service.
 This layer of software ensures that packets arrive at the application in order and lost or corrupt packets are retransmitted.
-The transport layer keeps track of the destination so that the application can have the illusion of a connected data stream.
+The transport layer keeps track of the destination so the application can have the illusion of a connected data stream.

 UDP (User Datagram Protocol) provides datagram (connectionless) service.
 While UDP drops packets with corrupted data, it does not ensure in-order delivery or reliable delivery.